Skip to main content

 Lactobacillus rhamnosus HN001 and Reduced Anxiety

 Across 4 studies, 3 reported beneficial effects of Lactobacillus rhamnosus HN001 on reduced anxiety, with effect sizes ranging from small to moderate.
-The strongest evidence comes from a randomized controlled trial in 423 pregnant and postpartum women, which found a significant reduction in clinically relevant anxiety (OR=0.44).
-The median study duration was 730 days, but this reflects only one study; effects were observed in pregnant and postpartum women, with a smaller neutral study in children.
+One neutral study found no significant effect.
+The most-studied population is pregnant and postpartum women, and effects were typically observed over a median study duration of 730 days (2 years) in the one study that reported duration.

-Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-The evidence base is small (only 4 studies) — conclusions should be considered preliminary.
-One study in children found no significant effect, suggesting benefit may be population-specific.
+Caveats: Available evidence is overwhelmingly positive (3 of 4 studies beneficial) — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
+One study in children at risk of allergic disease found no significant effect on neurocognitive outcomes, suggesting that benefit may be population-specific.

 Doses used in studies